mayurimhetre/ML-Mall_customers/README.md

-# ML-Mall_customers using K-Means Clustering and the Elbow Method
+# Mall_customers using K-Means Clustering and the Elbow Method

+### Dataset
+The Mall customers dataset contains information about people visiting the mall.
+The dataset has gender, customer id, age, annual income, and spending score.
+It collects insights from the data and group customers based on their behaviors

+### Techniques

 This repository explains the basics of **K-Means clustering** and how the **Elbow method** helps choose the optimal number of clusters in a dataset.